-In Figure 9, we demonstrate the robustness of MBO to random initialization.
-On the sphere, global rotations of a field do not change the objective value.
-Initializing odeco MBO with different fields of vertexwise random frames, we find that it converges to randomly rotated copies of a qualitatively identical, symmetric field.
+different fields of vertexwise random frames, we find that it converges to randomly rotated copies of a qualitatively identical, symmetric field.

-Figure 10 illustrates the behavior of octahedral and odeco fields as the density of the underlying tetrahedral mesh increases.
+Figure 12 illustrates the behavior of octahedral and odeco fields as the density of the underlying tetrahedral mesh increases.
 Due to the unit-norm constraint, the gradient of an octahedral field becomes unbounded close to its singularities.
 This leads to logarithmic divergence of the total energy as the tet mesh becomes finer.
-In contrast, the additional scaling degrees of freedom available to odeco fields allow renormalization of singularities, as shown in Figure 11.
-Thus, odeco field energy plateaus as mesh density increases.
-Note also the much smaller variance in energy between runs for odeco fields, quantitatively illustrating robustness to random initialization.